 - Occasionally and when required with the police and other law enforcement agencies, for the prevention or detection of crime

 - Individuals, companies or organisations who act as ‘data processors’ for them to provide specific services on our behalf

 How long will we keep your data?

 Your personal data is held in different systems including your personnel file, IT systems only for as long as necessary for the purposes explained above.
 In general we keep:

 - Staff personnel file for 6 years following your termination of employment

 - Personal data held in the HR and Payroll system for 13 years after termination of employment

-Details about your rights and how to exercise them are set out in the General University of Cumbria Privacy Notice.
+Details about your rights and how to exercise them are set out on our Data Protection webpage.